 Skating is to hockey what running is to soccer.
 Skating is the foundation upon which all other skills are built.
 The level of performance attained by a player in passing, shooting, checking and stickhandling are directly related to one's skating ability.
 The time spent improving a player's skating is a worthwhile investment due to the carryover value to the many other aspects of the game.

-After reading this material, you will be better prepared to understand and describe the key elements of skating:
+Upon completion of this section, you will be better prepared to: